Gromina/hy-mini-ugfx-board/readme.txt

 ** TARGET **

-The demo runs on an Olimex STM32-P103 board.
+The demo runs on an HY-mini STM32V (model HY32D) board

 ** The Demo **